 Váli Pincészet (location; 10 hectares / 25 acres; [email protected]; +36 30 940 5232): Part winery, part farm-to-table restaurant and guest house, Péter Váli’s small estate is a true labor of love.
 The domain is tucked away in rolling vineyards, away from all signs of civilization in the tiny village of Badacsonyörs.
 Péter is a certified organic winemaker who believes that native grapes like kéknyelű and budai zöld can best express the local soil.
 His white wines are balanced and elegant and found across fine dining restaurants in Hungary.
 The guest houses consist of nicely renovated peasant homes.

 2HA Pincészet (location; 4.5 hectares / 11 acres; [email protected]; +36 30 203 3039): Unlike other Badacsony-region winemakers, Csaba Török makes more red than white wines.
 How come?
 He had been a fan of Tuscan reds when he started out in 2002, and, boldly, planted sangiovese grapes on his sun-drenched Szent-györgy Hill vineyards with the help of an Italian consultant.
-A combination of low yields (he makes only 15,000 bottles a year), the use of small oak barrels, and a low-intervention winemaking method makes 2HA wines distinct and often wonderful.
-Apart from the sangiovese (branded as “Tabunello”), my favorite is the unfiltered olaszrizling, rather different from others in the region but well worth trying.
+A combination of low yields (he makes only 15,000 bottles a year on nearly 5 hectares), the gentle use of oak barrels, and a low-intervention winemaking method makes 2HA wines distinct and often wonderful.
+Apart from the sangiovese (branded as “Tabunello”), my favorite is the unfiltered olaszrizling, which is deeply expressive the the Szent-György Hill soil.

 Bencze Családi Birtok (location; 19 hectares / 47 acres; [email protected]; +36 30 726 5311): István Bencze has been one the pioneers of Hungary’s natural wine movement.
 He uses organic and biodynamic farming on his 19-hectare vineyard in Szent-György Hill and makes wines with as little technological intervention as possible, for example without added yeasts for fermentation and only very low doses of sulfites, if any.
 He has earned most attention for his pinot noirs, and lately his furmint-based sparkling wines.